Masterclass Parlor Tea Burst E Guitars

 - Body Depth 3.5"

 - Binding Koa

 - Inlay Masterclass leaves

-- Case Ameritage built
+- Case Ameritage custom

 Adirondack (red) spruce, picea rubens, originates in eastern North America.
 It has been the choice of bluegrass pickers for decades, and adds power to any guitar design.
 It is relatively heavy, with a high velocity of sound, and has the highest stiffness of all top woods across and along the grain.
 Adirondack spruce has higher resonance and more complex overtones than Sitka, and provides strong volume and pronounced individual note clarity with vintage sound.
 Responsive whether played softly or loudly, Adirondack is well suited for fingerstyle, flatpicking, or rhythm playing.
 The coloration can vary from creamy white to light yellow with pronounced red grain lines.